GNOME/gnome-builder/doc/help/exploring.rst

 The greeter window will display projects that you have previously opened.
 Additionally, it contains projects that you might be interested in contributing to.

-Using the buttons at the bottom of the window, you man create a new project, select an existing project on disk, or clone a source code repository.
+Using the buttons at the bottom of the window, you may create a new project, select an existing project on disk, or clone a source code repository.

 Selecting a project row opens the project.
 Pressing "Enter" from the search box will open the first project matching the requested search text.